Regarrzo/CheckersEngine/README.md

 - Time control

 ## Building
-There are no external dependencies, so building should be fairly straightforward.
+The only external dependency is included in the project as a submodule, so building should be fairly straightforward.

 #### Linux
 Prebuilt x64 binaries exist in the release and debug folders.